Ford Fiesta ST hatchback - Interior & comfort

 The ST’s dashboard is carried over wholesale from the standard Ford Fiesta, albeit with a few small changes.
 Carbon fibre style trim, a flat-bottomed ST-badged steering wheel and a metallic-finished gearlever all feature, while optional shift lights sit in the dial cluster.

 Build quality is good and materials are generally of a decent quality but neither are a match for the VW Polo GTI.
 It's a big improvement on the older model, though, with much more impressive tech.
+Most of the changes for the Fiesta ST Edition are mechanical but it does get unique blue stitching inside, along with some carbon-fibre-effect trim.
+There's also a new steering wheel with a shortcut button for the Sport driving mode.

 There are two trim levels to choose from: ST-2 and ST-3.
 There's a comprehensive list of standard equipment, including ST-specific styling inside and out, sports suspension, Ford’s SYNC 3 infotainment system with DAB radio, Apple CarPlay and Android Auto functionality, cruise control and Ford’s ‘NCAP Pack’, which includes lane-keep assist and a speed limiter.